The height of watermelons with wall: Introduction

 We mention that small modifications immediately yield analogous results for $p$-watermelons with a horizontal wall positioned at some negative integer.
-Also, the analysis of the height distribution of watermelons {\it without wall} can be accomplished in a completely analogous fashion.
+Also, the analysis of the height distribution of watermelons {\it without wall} can be accomplished in a completely analogous fashion (see~\cite{watermelons:withoutwall}, and also \cite{katori2,schehr} for results in the continuous setting).

 The paper is organised as follows.
-The second section contains information on the analytic character of certain multidimensional Dirichlet series that is crucial for the proof of our main result.
-The third section contains the main result, see Theorem~\ref{thm:sth-moment-asymptotics} at the end of that section.
-The techniques applied in that section are then used to obtain a central limit law, see Theorem~\ref{thm:centrallimitlaw} at the end of this paper.
+In Section~\ref{sec:main results}, we state and discuss the main results of this manuscript.
+Section~\ref{sec:jacobi} is devoted to the study of certain multidimensional Dirichlet series and related exponential sums that is crucial to the proof of our theorems.
+In this section we also give our reciprocity relation generalising Jacobi's reciprocity law (see Proposition~\ref{lem:theta_derivative_reciprocity}.
+The last two sections contain the proofs of Theorem~\ref{thm:sth-moment-asymptotics} and Theorem~\ref{thm:centrallimitlaw}, respectively.

 We close this section by fixing some notation.
 Vectors are denoted using bold face letters and are assumed to be $p$-dimensional row vectors.
 Further, we make use of the $1$-norm and the $2$-norm of vectors, viz. $|\vec w|_1=w_0+\cdots+w_{p-1}$ and $|\vec w|_2^2=w_0^2+\cdots w_{p-1}^2$.
 Finally, we define $\vec v^\vec w=v_0^{w_0}\dots v_{p-1}^{w_{p-1}}$.
 The relation $\vec v \ge \vec w$ is to be understood component-wise.